 Carrie Marshall: I can’t remember when I first became an Anglophile.
 Maybe it was seeing Colin Firth (wait.
 I mean, Mr. Darcy) and his beautiful house at Pemberley in the BBC’s adaptation of Pride and Prejudice so many years ago.
 Maybe it was Shakespeare’s poetry, English gardens or C.S.
 Lewis’s Narnia or Earl Grey tea.
 All I know is I have had a love affair with all things British for many, many years now.

 The only thing was I had never actually been there.
 I was living vicariously through documentaries and those who are actually from or had stepped foot on British soil and had shared their experiences with me.
-That is, until one day last October; the very same day the biggest storm in a decade hit London on October 27, 2013.
 This trip all came about because of a song.
 It’s a unique story and an explanation will be forthcoming, but for now instead of waxing poetic about the fabulous places to visit in this vibrant, historically and artistically rich, inspiring city, here’s some first impressions of some differences we Americans and Brit’s may take for granted:

 1 – Roads in England seem really small and squashy.